-At OPIN we are strong believers in the power of Drupal, and incredibly proud of our brilliant Saratoga team’s work with some of New York’s state agencies.
+At OPIN we are strong believers in the power of Drupal, and incredibly proud of our brilliant Saratoga team’s work on the open source content management system.
 We’re biased.
 So let’s look at some objective numbers from the state government on the success of their digital revamp:

 In the one-year anniversary of launching the updated NY.gov website, users doubled, mobile sessions tripled, and page views quadrupled.